OpenOmics/genome-seek/docs/index.md

 ---
 ## Overview
-Welcome to genome-seek' documentation!
-This guide is the main source of documentation for users that are getting started with the [Whole genome sequencing pipeline](https://github.com/OpenOmics/genome-seek/).
+Welcome to genome-seek's documentation!
+This guide is the main source of documentation for users that are getting started with the [whole genome sequencing pipeline](https://github.com/OpenOmics/genome-seek/).

 The **`./genome-seek`** pipeline is composed several inter-related sub commands to setup and run the pipeline across different systems.
 Each of the available sub commands perform different functions: